ice-wm/ice-wm.github.io/index.md

 ### Themes

 IceWM is [themeable](themes/).
-The visual appearance of icewm can be changed by a theme, which is a collection of settings and small images.
+The visual appearance of IceWM can be changed by a theme, which is a collection of settings and small images.
 More than 400 themes can be downloaded from [box-look.org][6].
 [Extra][29] is a collection of 90 highlights.